 Or maybe you’ve seen others ask what does tilee stand for during safety training.
 In short, TILEE stands for the five main things you should think about before moving anything.
 Each one helps you make safer, smarter decisions in seconds.

-Ready to handle tasks the right way — with confidence, care, and zero strain?
+Ready to handle tasks the right way — with confidence, care and zero strain?
 Let’s explore what makes T.I.L.E.E the gold standard in manual-handling safety.

 What Does T.I.L.E.E Stand For?